June-Skeeter/FinalProjects_GEOS270/docs/Ideas.md

 ## Air Quality in BC

 Poor air quality is a significant health risk for vulnerable populations.
 Over recent years there have been serious smoke events impacting air quality province wide.
 Additionally, traffic and industrial activities exacerbate air quality issues in urban areas.
 Download census data for the Lower Mainland.
-Download and analyze the [air quality data](https://github.com/June-Skeeter/BCAirQuality) (PM 2.5 is the most important for health, but you should also look at one or two other pollutants of interest).
-Look at how air quality changes across the region, either monthly or annually.
-Are there significant at risk populations (youth and seniors) who might be negatively impacted by air quality?
-You will also need the air [quality stations](https://catalogue.data.gov.bc.ca/dataset/air-quality-monitoringunverified-hourly-air-quality-and-meteorologicaldata/resource/7fd21841-b133-4f39-b9b2-6bfa34a7cf6c) for this analysis.
+Download and analyze the air quality data.
+Look at how air quality changes across the region annually or investigate some specific fire season(s).
+Consider incorporating census data to see if there arae significant at risk populations (eg. youth and seniors) in places with air quality?
+Note - Look at the data coverage before you decide which scale to analyze census data at.

 Possible Analysis to consider
 * Import tabular (x,y) data